 Rust manifests differently based on spore type and season.
 Oval, green lesions form in spring, then turn orange and sunken.
 By late summer, new red blister-like lesions appear, and in fall the lesions become blackened.

 Purple spot is a fungus that causes lesions on the fern and spears, leading to defoliation.
 It can affect up to 90% of a field, and, when infected plant debris is left in a field, its spores can be spread through wind or rain.

-References: Cornell University Extension, Michigan State Extension, North Carolina State Extension, University of Illinois Extension.
+References: Cornell University Extension, Michigan Asparagus Advisory Board, Michigan State Extension, North Carolina State Extension, PennState Extension, Rutgers Cooperative Extension, University of Illinois Extension, USDA.

 Generally speaking, the percentage of defects shown on timely government inspection certificate should not exceed the percentage of allowable defects, provided: (1) transportation conditions were normal; (2) the USDA or CFIA inspection was timely; and (3) the entire lot was inspected.